29rohitkr/HumanShell/README.md

 # HumanShell
-a test project. with using some basic use of python
+a test project. with using python